TheBritish23/Leap/READme.md

 ## Technologies Used

-_I had to use 3 criterias for BDD: Has to be evenly dividable by 4, cannot be evenly dividable by 100, has to evenly dividable by 400.  _
+_I had to use 3 criterias for BDD: Has to be evenly dividable by 4, cannot be evenly dividable by 100, has to evenly dividable by 400.
+Using IF statements to calculate the year and to check if result is correct. _

 ### License